-If you were injured in an accident in Boston caused by someone else’s negligence, you probably have many questions about filing a personal injury claim.
+If you were injured in an accident caused by someone else’s negligence, you probably have many questions about filing a personal injury claim.

-Below you will find answers to some of the most frequently asked questions about personal injury lawsuits in Boston.
+Below you will find answers to some of the most frequently asked questions about personal injury lawsuits.
 Reviewing the answers will help you determine if you have grounds for a lawsuit and what forms of compensation you can recover.

 Do I Have a Personal Injury Case?